awsdocs/aws-systems-manager-user-guide/doc_source/mw-walkthrough-cli.md

 **To register maintenance window targets \(AWS CLI\)**

 1. Run the following command\.
+Replace each *example resource placeholder* with your own information\.

 ------
 #### [ Linux & macOS ]